kodecocodes/SC_SpiroMifsud/For Instructor/script.md

     }
 }

-We’ve got a warning now that we have no function named callStravaActivitesAPI().
+We’ve got a warning now that we have no function named callStravaActivitiesAPI().
 We’ll stub one out for now.

-Create an function callStravaActivites().
+Create a function callStravaActivities().
 And let’s print something to the console when this gets called.

-    private func callStravaActivitesAPI()
+    private func callStravaActivitiesAPI()
     {
           print(“I’ve been called!”);
     }